-Grantham Scholar Magdalena Matysek is the first author of a paper published in a scientific journal.
-The paper looks at fen peat.
+Grantham Scholar Magdalena Matysek is the first author of paper on emissions from fenland agricultural peat.

 Impact of fertiliser, water table, and warming on celery yield and CO2 and CH4 emissions from fenland agricultural peat attempts to find a water table level that would balance peat preservation and crop yield for agricultural fen peat.

 It examines possible trade-offs between celery growth and emissions of greenhouse gases at different temperatures, water table levels, and fertiliser use.